Pierce's 10th Grade Paxon Web Site

 Attire and Behavior

 The Student Code of Conduct will be enforced.
 Respect for all individuals at all times is required.
 Students must be seated and working when the tardy bell rings.
 A reminder: the TEACHER dismisses the class, not the bell.
 Writing on school books and/or desks is vandalism and will be dealt with accordingly.
 No food or gum is allowed in the class.
-Cell phones or any other electronic devices are NOT allowed in the classroom; cell phones being used and calculators being used will be taken and returned at the end of the day.
+Cell phones or any other electronic devices are NOT allowed in the classroom; cell phones being used or going off in class and calculators being used will be taken and returned at the end of the day or given to Ms. Gates.
 Students are required to dress appropriately according to the Student Code of Conduct.
 Females should make sure that midriff and upper body areas are not exposed.
 Male students should wear pants at the waist.
-Hats are to be removed before entering the classroom.
+Hats are not to be worn.
+THERE WILL BE NO EATING IN CLASS.
+NONE.

 Materials